When I was young I used to blush, a lot, at nearly everything. Did you blush? Or were you bold and feisty?

 These days my cheeks only flush only when I’ve had one glass of red wine too many 😉

 I think this new found confidence has got a lot to do with reaching an age when really nothing much fazes me in the embarrassment arena.
-Because let’s face it, there are quite a few cringe worthy things about getting older.
+Because let’s face it, there are quite a few cringeworthy things – things your mother never told you about getting older.

 Take action against embarrassing things about aging.

 As time goes by you have to …

 a) develop a thick hide